Do Toothpaste Tablets Actually Clean Your Teeth Well?

 ✅ The Case FOR Toothpaste Tablets

-1. Similar plaque removal – A 2021 British Dental Journal study found tablets with abrasives clean just as well as traditional paste.
+1. Similar plaque removal: A 2021 British Dental Journal study found tablets with abrasives clean just as well as paste.

-2. Equivalent fluoride protection – Fluoride-containing tablets (like NewSmileLife’s) provide equal cavity prevention.
+2. Equal fluoride protection: Fluoride-containing tablets (like NewSmileLife’s) provide comparable cavity prevention.

 ⚠️ Potential Limitations